mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Once I made these changes, the code was able to be verified and then uploaded to the Metro board.
 Now running into an error with creating a file after the SD card is initialized.

-Created an if-else statement for creating the file because, when creating the file, it would automatically jump to saying that it could not be made, so now it looks like
+Created an if-else statement for creating the file because, when creating the file, it would automatically jump to saying that it could not be made, so now it looks like:

 ```
  // Create a new file